basics/nuxt-booster/docs/content/v2/en/options.md

 For the browser support detection, the default <a href="https://github.com/browserslist/browserslist">Browserslist</a> of the NuxtJS configuration is used.
 </alert>

 ## `performanceMetrics`
 - Type: `Object`

 With the help of the metrics, the actual performance check on client side can be configured.
-An explicit lighthouse check via user agent can be optionally added but is not recommended.

 ````js
 {